andrefmello91/SPMElements/README.md

 # SPMElements
 Stringer-Panel Model finite elements repository.

-This library implements the finite elements of the Stringer-Panel Method.
+This library implements the finite elements of the **Stringer-Panel Method**.

+The implementation is based in [Hoogenboom (1998) formulation](http://resolver.tudelft.nl/uuid:9ebcace7-f3d7-4ee0-93ff-cd157f4e5774).

 This library uses: